telerik/xamarin-forms-docs/installation-and-deployment/getting-started.md

 slug: getting-started
 position: 3
 ---
-# Getting Started #
+#Getting Started on Windows#

-Here are described the steps that you have to follow to create a new cross platform solution with **Visual Studio** or **Xamarin Studio**.
+Here are described the steps that you have to follow to create a new cross platform solution with **Visual Studio**.
 Please, read the [System Requirements]({% slug system-requirements %}) article before you proceed.

-First you have to download and install [Xamarin Studio](http://xamarin.com/download).

 ## Create new Xamarin.Forms Solution ##